-One of the important findings of Huang et al. (2002) was that the likelihood to be ambiguous indeed correlates with frequency.
+One important findings of Huang et al. (2002) was that the likelihood to be ambiguous correlates with frequency.
 That is, a more frequently used word is more likely to be categorically ambiguous.
-However, we do not know that, of all the categorically ambiguous words, whether their degree of ambiguity corresponds to frequency or not.
+However, for all categorically ambiguous words, we do not know whether their degree of ambiguity corresponds to frequency or not.

-In terms of the number of possible categories, more frequent words are more likely to have larger number of categories.
-Since we have just showed in last session that larger number of possible categories correlates with degree of ambiguity.
-This fact seems to favor the prediction that more frequent words are also more ambiguous (i.e. harder to predict their categories.)
+In terms of the number of possible categories, more frequent words are more likely to have a larger number of categories.
+This is also supported by our result that a larger number of possible categories correlates with degree of ambiguity.
+Since more frequent words tend to have more categories, this fact seems to favor the prediction that more frequent words are also more ambiguous (i.e. harder to predict their categories.)
+This prediction seems to be empirically verified when we took a more naïve approach by simply counting the number of words with multiple categories in a frequency range (Huang et al. 2002).